 Things I find difficult My goals for this term What do I need to do?
 Who's going to help me and when?
 How did I do?
 Speech and language I will be able to use the regular past tense when I am speaking.
 Ensure I am listening carefully to adults.
-All adults to model correct language at all times Lunchtime behaviour and I will eat my lunch without Sit with a friend during Picture prompts help me to time in the lunch hall adult support. lunchtime. remember what to do.
-Playing nicely with my I will play board games with I will use board games that I My teacher will facilitate a friends my friends during Golden already know group of friends for me to Time start a game with during Golden Time and read me social stories twice a week.
-Writing independently for a I will write in my literacy I will bring use my checklist My teacher will provide me sustained period of time book independently twice a and punctuation pyramid with a punctuation pyramid week. throughout my writing and and a checklist of success as an adult when I need criteria. support.
+All adults to model correct language at all times Lunchtime behaviour and time in the lunch hall I will eat my lunch without adult support.
+Sit with a friend during lunchtime.
+Picture prompts help me to remember what to do.
+Playing nicely with my friends I will play board games with my friends during Golden Time I will use board games that I already know My teacher will facilitate a group of friends for me to start a game with during Golden Time and read me social stories twice a week.
+Writing independently for a sustained period of time I will write in my literacy book independently twice a week.
+I will bring use my checklist and punctuation pyramid throughout my writing and as an adult when I need support.
+My teacher will provide me with a punctuation pyramid and a checklist of success criteria.